 Our giant cargo liner, the Tuhobic, eased into the harbor at Savona, Italy.
 It was 9 p.m.
 Along with the 50 other passengers, we lined the rail of that Yugoslav freighter to peer across a few hundred yards of dark water at the lights of a city, a foreign city.

 Tomorrow morning, the captain had told us, we would dock.
-And for the first time in 13 days we would be able to step off that floating hotel onto some solid, dry ground.
+And for the first time in 13 days, we would be able to step off that floating hotel onto some solid, dry ground.
 Flushed with excitement, we went to bed for the last time in that little cabin.
-The Tuhobic was some strange hotel.
-It wasn't exactly a luxury liner with room service, ballrooms, shuffleboard courts, a swimming pool, and a full-time recreation director.
+The Tuhobic was a strange hotel.
+It wasn't exactly a luxury cruise ship with room service, ballrooms, shuffleboard courts, a swimming pool, and a full-time recreation director.
 Instead, lashed to its decks were seven cabin cruisers and sailing craft destined for a boat show in nearby Genoa.
 There was also an American-made truck and a Caterpillar tractor headed for Yugoslavia.
-In five cargo holds beneath those dull red, steel decks were machinery parts, rolls and rolls of a kraft-type paper, and even bales of wastepaper headed for recycling plants in Italy where wood pulp is in short supply.
+In five cargo holds beneath those dull red, steel decks were machinery parts, rolls and rolls of a kraft-type paper, and even bales of wastepaper headed for recycling plants in Italy where wood pulp was in short supply.

 The passengers were a motley collection of wealthy retirees, ex-Peace Corps volunteers and young adventurers out to see Europe before settling down to a job, a university professor and his family on sabbatical . . . and us, the rookie missionaries.

 As we went to bed that last night, we set the alarm early, hoping to be up in time to see the entire docking process.
 But . . . alas, we were too late.
 When I first peered out our little porthole at 6:30, the ship was already gently nudging the docks of Italy's fifth-largest port.